dharani7998/marshmallow/docs/quickstart.rst

 Field validators as methods
 +++++++++++++++++++++++++++

 It is sometimes convenient to write validators as methods.
-Use the `validates <marshmallow.decorators.validates>` decorator to register field validator methods.
+Use the `validates <marshmallow.validates>` decorator to register field validator methods.

 .. code-block:: python